Kamilake/KTracker-SlimeVR-PCB/PCBs/README.md

-# Custom assembly using Kikit
+# Custom assembly using Kikit JLC

 ## Panalize and Fab